 - Select the location for the clone, it’s possible to clone the server to a new location but the operation will be slower than within a zone

-- Pick the server configuration from Simple plans or set resources freely using the Flexible plan
+- Pick the server configuration plan or set resources freely using the Flexible plan options.

 - A cloned server will have identical storage devices as the original host but you can add new devices as needed